JohnathonNow/wolfratbot/README.md

   - !list     - list all valid commands
   - !help     - give information on any valid command
   - !roll     - roll an n-sided die a given number of times
+  - !wump     - play a game of Hunt the Wumpus

 Configuration for the chatbot is stored in an encrypted config file.
 The reason for the encryption is to keep GroupMe API keys secret and